CynthiaSuwi/cynthiasuwi.github.io/_posts/2018-05-13-GSoC-Community-Bonding-Period.md

 comments: true
 ---

-# Start of Google Summer of Code 2018: Community Bonding Period
+# Start of GSoC 2018: Community Bonding Period

 ## Community Bonding Period: April 24 — May 14, 2018
 I started with GSoC on 24 April.
 I made contact with my mentors.
 I came to know that my primary mentor is Huijian Lv, littleowen and Mark Turner.
 I am talking to them since then.
 They also created a slack team for this year’s GSoC projects.